Crystal City Metro Station Second Entrance

 In Crystal City on the northwest corner of Crystal Drive and 18th Street South, Arlington, VA 22202 View Map

-In March 2022, the project team is seeking County Board approval to alter the design of the second Metro Entrance from a largely underground facility to an at-grade structure.
+In March 2022, the project team received County Board approval to alter the design of the second Metro Entrance from a largely underground facility to an at-grade structure.

 The recommendation was put forth after a new cost estimate found that the underground concept significantly exceeded the existing budget, threatening the project’s viability.
 The recommended shift is expected to reduce cost and risk compared to the underground concept while still providing the project’s benefits, such as increased station capacity and enhanced access to the Crystal Drive corridor and the VRE station.

 A team led by JBG Smith is working to complete the 30% design for the East Entrance project and plans to submit a Guaranteed Maximum Price (GMP) proposal for Final Design and Construction in April 2023.
 County staff will evaluate the proposal and will provide a recommendation for a County Board action.
 Final Design is anticipated to begin in Summer 2023 and Construction to start in late Fall 2023.